 - Make sure you pack your bath bomb (almost overpack it) tightly with your mixture for best results.

 - Give your bath bomb plenty of time to harden.
 It may crumble if you take it out of the mold too soon.
 More time is better if you're unsure.

 - Gently tap the sides of your mold with a spoon to loosen and remove your bath bomb easily!

-- Depending on what food coloring you use, you can make your bath bombs any color you wish.
+- Depending on what food coloring you use, you can make your bath bombs in any color you wish.

 Why Is My Bath Bomb Popping Open?

-Try using 90% or higher isopropyl alcohol as the liquid if this happens.
+If this happens, try using 90% or higher isopropyl alcohol as the liquid.

 What Can I Use As Bath Bomb Molds?